MuntakaHelali/Python-LinearRegression-Data-Analysis/README.md

 # Python-LinearRegression-Data-Analysis
- Linear Regression with Python on Automotive Data
+Performed Linear Regression Analysis on Automotive Dataset for Weight vs Volume using Python with numpy, pandas, matplotlib, and sklearn.